monomelodies/monad/docs/blocks/filtering.md

 e.g. a `$q` promise to directly pass the count, and maybe your API returns additional data in that call (so would refer to `count.data.someProperty`).

+Any `moListController` can optionally receive a `pageSize` property (via directive injection, e.g. `<my-list-component page-size="10">`).
+This defaults to `10` which is reasonable in most cases, but this way you can override it in specific cases.

 ## Generically extending resources for filtering
 To extend a common `count` (or other...) implementation for your API, simply use a custom `resource` factory that extends `moResource`.
 Sample implementation: